outsmartchad/solana-trading-cli/README.md

 4. `nvm use v22.2.0`
 5. `npm install`
 6. `node help.js `（to see commands or read cli_doc.txt file)
+7. also see the command examples in examples/

 ### TODO 🚨